TEBRUS-Digital-Studio/legal/PRIVACY_POLICY.md

 To operate the "Free-to-Play" model (awarding TEBCOINS for interactions), certain data is collected automatically by our third-party partners:
 *   **Device Information:** Device model, operating system version, time zone, and language.
 *   **Identifiers:** Advertising ID (GAID/AAID) and IP address.
 These are used to validate that you have completed an offer (e.g., "Reach level 5 in Game X") to credit your TEBCOINS.
-*   **Usage Stats & Installed Apps (Specific to Offerwalls):** Partners like Adjoe (PlayTime) reward you based on the time played in other games.
+*   **Usage Stats & Installed Apps (Specific to Offerwalls):** Partners like PlayTimeAds (PlayTime) reward you based on the time played in other games.
 To do this, they require access to your app usage history (Android Usage Access).
 This data is strictly used to calculate your rewards in real-time.
 You will be asked for explicit, opt-in consent before this data is accessed.

 ## 4. How We Use Your Information